GreycLab/gmic-py/README.md

     * since the last gmic submodule update otherwise

-To make the script usable even on older commits on dev branches, if the given ref has already been merged into stable, then it will pretend stable to be the last stable commit before said merge.
+To make the script usable even on older commits on dev branches, if the given ref has already been merged into stable, then it will pretend stable to be the last stable commit before said merge (e.g in the graph below, running version_build on 1c7d5ec will consider 'stable' to be cf1d5e6 even if 7b32186 already exists).
 Here's an example of git history with the version corresponding to each commit between brackets.
 Stable commits on the left branch, dev on the right :

 ```